Relying solely on broad-based financial literacy schemes is ineffective for consumers and brokers, the chief executive of the FBAA has told ASIC.

-, has sat down with ASIC to discuss the need for personalised and measurable financial literacy programs.
+, CEO of the FBAA, has sat down with ASIC to discuss the need for personalised and measurable financial literacy programs.

 “For effective financial literacy, the outcomes of learning need to be measurable.
 That then means it must be to the individual and not to groups as such.
 Tools on websites that are trying to educate a mass group, but have no means of showing that an individual has learnt anything do have their place for general information, but true financial literacy needs the outcomes measured for effectiveness,” he told Australian Broker